Why Taser Changed Its Name And Offered Every Cop A Body Camera

 Axon’s offer is also likely to draw more scrutiny to its sometimes dubious efforts to win police contracts.
 Other companies have accused it of trying to muscle out the competition by building cozy relationships with cops, waging aggressive lobbying campaigns, and using allegedly unfair tactics.
 After two recent failed bids, in New York and Phoenix, the company was accused of unfairly trying to influence those police departments with offers of “free” cameras.

 Vievu, a smaller competitor owned by the police supplier Safariland, said in a statement that the free camera effort was a publicity stunt that “is at best unethical and at worst illegal.”
-It warned that such an offer comes with other heavy internal costs and that using the software for a year will effectively force police to commit to Axon’s services, “or face exorbitant switching costs.”
+Along with the heavy internal expense of using cameras, the company warned of lock-in: that using Axon’s software for a year will effectively force police to commit to its services for the longterm, “or face exorbitant switching costs.”

 John Collins, a Vievu spokesperson, said the offer is “analogous to asking someone to get a free tattoo on his or her face—you’d better be sure you want it because it is very difficult to get rid of it once you do.”

 Smith has dismissed some of the allegations against Axon as “a little bit of noise that comes with being a market leader,” but says that to avoid conflicts, it will not offer free cameras to law enforcement agencies with whom it’s already pursuing business.
+The company will also help advise departments that take up the offer on proper policies for using cameras, as it does with its existing customers.

+Without proper policies developed with the input of the public, civil rights advocates warn that cameras are not only ineffective at helping improve police transparency and accountability, but could have a negative impact—eroding privacy, hurting community trust, and exacerbating the effects of existing racial bias.

+Wade Henderson, president and CEO of The Leadership Conference on Civil and Human Rights, which has studied the impacts of body cameras, said that if departments accept this offer, “they must develop and implement body camera policies that uphold accountability and protect the rights of those being recorded.”

 “Accelerate The Market”

-The fierce competition underscores the national rush to adopt body cameras in the wake of a series of high-profile deaths, many of unarmed black men, at the hands of police.
+The fierce competition and thorny questions underscore the national rush to adopt the technology in the wake of a series of high-profile deaths, many of unarmed black men, at the hands of police.
 Bolstered by over $60 million in Justice Department grants during the Obama administration, the push has been called by some police experts the fastest upgrade in policing tech they’d ever seen.

 Cameras can help de-escalate some encounters between cops and members of the public, some studies have shown, and in some cases officers wearing body cameras may be less likely to use force.
 Body camera footage might also help defuse citizen anger after a deadly incident involving a cop if police departments make available to the public the video recording of what happened.

 But today, Smith says, “only 20% of officers are wearing cameras.”
 That rough estimate, from a survey of police agencies last year, showed a gap between familiarity with the devices and their actual use: Half of the country’s police departments had either started or completed tests of body cameras, but still haven’t deployed them.
 “Literally every chief or sheriff you talk to, or doing media interviews, one question that commonly comes up is, why is that so many agencies aren’t deploying?” he says.

-A number of cities that initially rushed to cameras have been ensnared in tricky policy and fiscal questions: When should they be recording?
+A number of cities that initially rushed to cameras have found their programs slowed by tricky policy and fiscal questions: When should they be recording?
 Who gets to see the footage?
 Who will pay for the cameras and the data storage and staff they require?
 Meanwhile, funding may be scarcer.
 The Trump administration has indicated it’s not as committed to supporting local efforts at police reform, and may withhold federal police funding from so-called “sanctuary cities.”

 In any case, argues Smith, waiting for federal money “can actually slow the transition” to body cameras in cities.
 “What we’re trying to do is accelerate the market forward.”
 His message to police agencies is, “‘We think these things are useful; we think you will as well.
 Let’s not wait to see if there’s federal funding or not.'”